-• that all disputes which may impact on recognized provisions, contingent liabilities or going concern have been disclosed to the auditor.

-- Q5: The new Audit Report Standard HKSA 700 "The Independent Auditor's Report on a Complete Set of General Purpose Financial Statements" is effective for audit report dated on or after 31 December 2006.
-Is there an example audit report for financial statements of Owners' Corporation of Building? - A5: Appendix 2 sets out an example unqualified audit report for owners' corporation of building based on HKSA 700.
-For audit reports dated before 31 December 2006, the example report 19 in Appendix 2 to SAS 600 "Auditors' reports on financial statement" applies.
+- that all minutes and correspondence with the authorities have been made available to the auditor; and - that all disputes which may impact on recognized provisions, contingent liabilities or going concern have been disclosed to the auditor. - Q5: The new Audit Report Standard HKSA 700 "The Independent Auditor's Report on a Complete Set of General Purpose Financial Statements" is effective for audit report dated on or after 31 December 2006.
+Is there an example audit report for financial statements of Owners' Corporation of Building? - A5: Appendix 2 sets out an example unqualified audit report for financial statements of an owners' corporation of building based on HKSA 700 for audit reports dated on or after 1 August 2007.
+For audit reports dated before 1 August 2007 but on or after 31 December 2006, the example report in Appendix 2 of the Questions & Answers on Audit of Accounts of Owners' Corporation of Buildings Audit Issues issued in December 2006 applies.
+For audit reports dated before 31 December 2006, the example report 19 in Appendix 2 to SAS 600 "Auditors' reports on financial statements" applies.